Monday, January 12, 2026

 The Collapse Nobody Saw Coming: How Musk’s DOGE Disrupted Social Security

-At the center of the storm is a sweeping effort to overhaul the Social Security Administration’s operations, framed as a mission to modernize and eliminate waste.
-But critics say it’s coming at the cost of service access, institutional stability, and public trust.
+At the center of the storm is a wide-ranging effort to transform how the Social Security Administration operates, wrapped in a mission of modernization and shedding waste.
+For its critics, it has done so at the expense of access to service, institutional stability, and public trust.

 A System Stretched Thin